How to Get an Oregon CCB License

 - A corporation or LLC can designate a qualifying employee as RMI

-- If the RMI leaves the business, a new qualified RMI must be designated within 90 days or the license becomes inactive
+- If the RMI leaves the business, a new qualified RMI must be designated within 90 days or the license becomes inactive (not suspended - the distinction matters for ongoing projects)

 - The RMI's name appears on your public CCB record - visible to any homeowner searching your license